Skip to main content

 To deploy a wireless network, gather equipment, place the router centrally according to the desired network topology, connect the modem, configure settings, and test connectivity.

-Wireless network examples include radio and television broadcasting, mobile networks, Wi-Fi, Bluetooth, and infrared communication, providing convenience and enhanced security but also facing challenges such as interference and security breaches.
+Wireless network examples include radio and television broadcasting, mobile networks, Wi-Fi, Bluetooth, and infrared communication, which provide convenience and enhanced security but also face challenges such as interference and security breaches.

 Comments